Hide and Speak: Towards Deep Neural Networks for Speech Steganography: Experimental results

 We evaluated our approach on TIMIT \cite{garofolo1993darpa} and YOHO \cite{campbell1995testing} datasets using the standard train/val/test splits.
-Each utterance was sampled at 16kHz and represented as its power spectrum by applying the STFT with 512 FFT frequency bins and 10ms sliding window.
+We evaluated the proposed method on the aforementioned datasets to assess the model under various recording conditions.
+Each utterance was sampled at 16kHz and represented as its power spectrum by applying the STFT with $W=256$ FFT frequency bins and sliding window with a shift $L=128$.
 Training examples were generated by randomly selecting one utterance as carrier and $k$ other utterances as messages for $k \in \{1,3,5\}$.
+Thus, the matching of carrier and message is completely arbitrary and not fixed.
+Further, it may originate from different speakers.
-Thus, the selection of carrier and message is completely arbitrary.
-All models were trained using Adam for 10k iterations with a learning rate of $10^{-3}$.
-We balance between the carrier and message reconstruction losses using $\lambda_\cf=0.8, \lambda_\m=1$ for TIMIT and $\lambda_\cf=\lambda_\m=1$ for YOHO.

-Each component in our model is implemented as a Gated Convolutional Neural Network (Gated ConvNets) as proposed by \citet{dauphin2017language}.
-Specifically, $E_c$ is composed of three blocks of gated convolutions, $D_c$ is composed of four blocks of gated convolutions, and $D_m$ is composed of six blocks of gated convolutions.
-Each block contains 64 kernels of size 3$\times$3.
+All models were trained using Adam for 80 epochs with an initial learning rate of $10^{-3}$ and a decaying factor of 10 every 20 epochs.
+We balanced between the carrier and message reconstruction losses using $\lambda_c=3$, $\lambda_m=1$.
+Each component in our model is implemented as a Gated Convolutional Neural Network as proposed by \cite{dauphin2017language}.
+Specifically, $E$ is composed of three blocks of gated convolutions, $D_c$ was composed of four blocks of gated convolutions, and $D_m$ was composed of six blocks of gated convolutions.
+Each block contained 64 kernels of size 3$\times$3.
+Sample waveforms of different models and experiments as well as the source code are available at \url{http://hyperurl.co/ab7c3g}.

-Both TIMIT and YOHO were recorded in sterile conditions, i.e. in a noise-free environment.
-This is usually not the case in real world settings.
-To simulate real world conditions, we inject background noise to all carrier segments.
-Specifically, we use random crops of restaurant background noise and inject them into carriers as follows: